Stuycs-K/finalprojectapcs-3-auyeung-karen/DEVLOG-Karen.md

 * Spent 40 minutes in class working on background and animation
 * Spent 40 minutes at home working on animation
 * Candies now fall down

+### 2024-06-04 - Working on background
+* Spent 40 minutes in class working on formatting text and images